The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 1. Pearl Farm Visits

 A must-do on Manihiki, pearl farm visits are a way to experience the lagoon’s rare industry and the farmers’ interesting way of life.
 Unlike in French Polynesia, pearl farm visits are informal and authentic.
-Pearl farmers show you their craft, their homes on tiny manmade islands, and how nothing of the oysters and their pearls go to waste.
+Pearl farmers show you their craft, their homes on tiny manmade islands, and how nothing of the oysters and their pearls goes to waste.

 2. Lagoon Tours